 Normally, it would mean thousands of dollars in revenue slipping through your fingers.
-You would eat the opportunity cost, tweak what you’re doing, and throw more traffic at your whiteboard animation video to make up for it.
+You would eat the opportunity cost, tweak what you’re doing, and throw more traffic at your whiteboard and cartoon animation video to make up for it.

 But the good news is, you can fix the situation.
 Those people are still high-quality leads.
 Your message just didn’t happen to connect with them at that point in their customer journey.